-Project Name-Method 8-1 15 Improving Air Quality (PM 10) - Long-Term Strategies: Taumarunui and Taihape and other unacceptable airsheds Project 15 Description Long-term strategies will be developed to improve air quality in Taumarunui and Taihape, and other unacceptable airsheds, to meet the national ambient air quality standard for fine particles (PM 10 ).
-The primary focus of the long term strategies will be to reduce PM 10 emissions from home heating appliances (wood burners).
-Strategies will include: consultation with the community participation in the Ministry for the Environment "home heating programme" investigation of funding options for upgrading domestic heating appliances emissions inventory assessments and education monitoring of PM 10 encouraging practices that may reduce PM 10 emissions, including reduction of backyard burning.
-Who The 15 Regional Council, shall work with the 15 Ministry for the Environment, Ministry of Social Development, 15 Energy Efficiency Conservation Authority, Health Boards, Territorial Authorities, industry and the community.
-Links to Policy This project links to Method implements 15 Policy 8-5.
+Project Name Improving Air Quality (PM 10) - Long-Term Strategies: Taumarunui and Taihape and other unacceptable airsheds consultation with the community participation in the Ministry for the Environment "home heating programme" investigation of funding options for upgrading domestic heating appliances emissions inventory assessments and education monitoring of PM10 encouraging practices that may reduce PM10 emissions, including reduction of backyard burning.
+Who Regional Council, Ministry for the Environment, Energy Efficiency Conservation Authority, health boards, Territorial Authorities, industry and the community.
+Links to Policy This project links to Policy 8-5.
 Target Taumarunui and Taihape airsheds will meet the national ambient air quality standard for fine particles (PM 10) by September 2013.

-Project Name Method 8-2 15 Improving Air Quality (PM 10) - Awareness Programme: Ohakune, Feilding, Dannevirke, Pahiatua and other "degraded" areas Project 15 Description The aim of this project Method 15 is to increase awareness of air quality issues in Ohakune, Feilding, Dannevirke and Pahiatua, and other degraded areas, and to encourage practices that may improve air quality such as: • more use of efficient wood burners • upgrading of wood burners to reduce PM 10 emissions • reducing backyard burning • monitoring of PM 10 where practicable.
-Who The 15 Regional Council -shall work with the 15 Ministry for the Environment, Ministry of Social Development 15 Energy Efficiency Conservation Authority, Health Boards, Territorial Authorities, industry and the community.
-Links to Policy This project links to Method implements 15 Policy 8-6.
-Target PM 10 levels in Ohakune, Feilding, Dannevirke and Pahiatua will be maintained or improved to ensure ongoing compliance with the national ambient air quality standard for fine particles (PM 10 ).
+Project Name Improving Air Quality (PM 10) - Awareness Programme: Ohakune, Feilding, Dannevirke, Pahiatua and other degraded areas Project Description The aim of this project is to increase awareness of air quality issues in Ohakune, Feilding, Dannevirke and Pahiatua, and other degraded areas, and to encourage practices that may improve air quality such as: • more use of efficient wood burners • upgrading of wood burners to reduce PM 10 emissions • reducing backyard burning • monitoring of PM 10 where practicable.
+Who Regional Council, Ministry for the Environment, Energy Efficiency Conservation Authority, health boards, Territorial Authorities, industry and the community.
+Links to Policy This project links to Policy 8-6.
+Target PM{10} levels in Ohakune, Feilding, Dannevirke and Pahiatua will be maintained or improved to ensure ongoing compliance with the national ambient air quality standard for fine particles (PM{10}^).

-Project Name Method 8-3 16 Monitoring by the Regional Council 16 Project 16 Description Air quality will be monitored for particulate matter (PM 10 ) in Taumarunui and Taihape as per National Environmental Standards requirements and in Dannevirke, Ohakune, Feilding and Pahiatua as practicable.
+Project Name Monitoring Project Description Air quality will be monitored for particulate matter (PM 10 ) in Taumarunui and Taihape as per National Environmental Standards requirements and in Dannevirke, Ohakune, Feilding and Pahiatua as practicable.
 Air quality will also be monitored for particulate matter (PM 10 ) in Palmerston North and possibly Wanganui, because of the increased potential for population exposure.
 This project will also provide for the revision of the status of airsheds, including the gazettal of new airsheds in relation to National Environmental Standards for ambient air quality.
-Who The 16 Regional Council -shall work with the 16 Ministry for the Environment, National Institute of Water and Atmospheric Research and Territorial Authorities Links to Policy This project links to Method implements 16 Policy 8-1.
+Who Regional Council, Ministry for the Environment, National Institute of Water and Atmospheric Research and Territorial Authorities.
+Links to Policy This project links to Policy 8-1.
 Targets To monitor air quality to the standard required in the National Environmental Standard for ambient air quality.
 To revise airshed status every two years after this Plan becomes operative and gazette new airsheds as necessary.

-Project Name Method 8-417 Protocols with Territorial Authorities and Health Boards Project Description This project Method 17 includes the development of protocols or memoranda of understanding with Territorial Authorities and health boards for air quality issues to agree on respective responsibilities, in particular: • smoky fires and incinerators • fire permits and open burning • dust complaints • odour complaints • complaints about airborne contaminants, gases and fumes, and dangerous or noxious discharges.
-Who The Regional Council - shall work with 17 Territorial Authorities and Health Boards.
+Project Name Protocols with Territorial Authorities and Health Boards Project Description This project includes the development of protocols or memoranda of understanding with Territorial Authorities and health boards for air quality issues to agree on respective responsibilities, in particular: smoky fires and incinerators fire permits and open burning dust complaints odour complaints complaints substituting a speed of the development of protocols or memoranda of understanding a speed of the substitution of Who Regional Council, Territorial Authorities and health boards.
+Links to Policy This project links to Policy 8-2.
+Target Protocols agreed and signed off by 2009.